niallang/Nial_Development/ndocs/intro/chapter2.md

 ---
-title: An Overview of Nial - Nial Introduction, Chapter 2
+title: An Overview of Nial - Chapter 2
 layout: single
 ---

 # An Overview of Nial
-### Chapter 2

 - [The Data Objects](#the-data-objects)